-The success payment liability is stated at fair value and was previously considered Level 3 because its fair value measurement was based, in part, on significant inputs not observed in the market.
-Upon completion of the Success Fee Event, the Company removed the corresponding financial instrument for the success fee liability and paid the total \$1.6 million.
-Prior to repayment, the Company remeasured the liability at fair value with a corresponding increase of \$1.0 million recorded to other expense, net for the six months ended June 30, 2023.
+Prior to the occurrence of the Success Fee Event, we recognized a success payment liability that was stated at fair value and was considered Level 3 because its fair value measurement was based, in part, on significant inputs not observed in the market.
+Upon completion of the Success Fee Event, we paid the total \$1.6 million success payment and removed the corresponding success payment liability.
+We remeasured the success payment liability at each reporting date and immediately prior to the Success Fee Event.
+During the three months ended March 31, 2023, we recognized expense of \$1.0 million associated with the change in the fair value of the success payment liability which is included in other expense, net in the accompanying condensed consolidated statements of operations.
+We had no outstanding obligation associated with the Success Fee as of March 31, 2024 or December 31, 2023.